Puede Nang Mangarap

-Puede Nang Mangarap is the first studio album by Filipina child singer Lyca Gairanod, who won the first season of The Voice Kids of the Philippines.
+Puede Nang Mangarap (It's Possible to Dream) is the first studio album by Filipina child singer Lyca Gairanod, who won the first season of The Voice Kids of the Philippines.
 The album, executive produced by MCA Music Inc. The album was supported by its official single, "Puede Nang Mangarap".
 Upon its release, Puede Nang Mangarap received generally positive reviews from music critics.
 The album debuted at number one in Philippines in its first week.

+On September 17, 2026, the track "Puede Nang Mangarap" achieved widespread viral popularity primarily driven by dance trends on the social media platform TikTok and memes in Facebook.

 Background

 The album was released 25 May 2015 by MCA Music, Inc.

 Single

 The album's lead single "Puede Nang Mangarap" was released on 27 April 2015.
 On 19 June 2015 the music video was released for the single, and the lyric video was released on 14 August 2015.
 The album's second single "Sa Isang Awit" was released on 6 November 2015.
 The lyric video of the single was released on 27 November 2015 and the music video was released on 5 February 2016.